A Beacon of Hope or a Beacon of Frustration?

 An App like ShareMyToolbox, creates a “catalog” of tools and assigns the asset (the tool) to an employee who “accepts” it in the App.
 His/her responsibility for the tool is easy for everyone to see and once the tool is returned to the warehouse, the name of the borrower is removed as the responsible party.
 Any transfer of the tool to another employee is tracked by the employee transferring responsibility, along with the tool, from person-to-person.
 When a member of your team knows that there’s a digital record of who has a particular tool, they won’t leave it lying among piles of debris on a remote job location.
 Instead, that person will be more compelled to return it to the inventory that you’re managing.

 What if you could combine this method with some level of exact accuracy of where that tool actually is?
 Well, with ShareMyToolbox we’ve built it so that when you scan an Item’s barcode using the ShareMyToolbox mobile app, we’ll work our magic, capturing the GPS location from the phone and showing it on a map.
 It’s the easiest GPS tracking for tools there is, without all the unreliability and costs of tags or beacons.

 Give it some thought.

 Decide what it is you want to accomplish.
 GPS and Bluetooth based beacons are continuing to evolve and will be an important part of your tool tracking strategy in the future.
-But until range, and reliability improves, utilizing an accountability-based App might be a stronger, more reliable option for keeping track of most of your tools.
+But until range, and reliability improves, utilizing an accountability-based App with the option to capture GPS coordinates upon barcode scan might be a stronger, more reliable option for keeping track of most of your tools.
 With a responsibility-based solution already in place, then a beacon option could be used to add extra security for a few important tools, creating a full, well-rounded strategy for maintaining your tool inventory.